 Closing statements – After the petitioner’s lawyer and respondent’s lawyer have presented their evidence, many courts will allow closing statements.
 The petitioner’s lawyer will get to go first.
 The respondent’s lawyer will then get to go next.

-Many clients ask how long the trial itself will take?
+Do many clients ask how long the trial itself will take?
 Ultimately, it matters how much evidence is being presented.
-In some cases, a trial might take a few hours or a even a single day.
+In some cases, a trial might take a few hours or even a single day.
 In other cases, the trial might take several days or more.

 Different jurisdictions and judges can certainly have their own way of doing things.
 But, in a general sense, this is a good guide in terms of how a divorce trial or evidentiary hearing often takes place.